DEFRA/dst-guides/CONTRIBUTING.md

 The last option is needed because our guides feature code examples. **markdown-spellcheck** includes them in the checks because it does not handle text in backticks.
 You'd have to deal with a large number of false positives which would be slow to go through and might put you off writing more guides.
 We want to avoid that!
 So currently it's not part of the build but we hope to include it if this feature becomes available.

-For now it'll simply report all errors and you can then deal with actually spelling errors directly.
+For now it'll simply report all errors and you can then deal with actual spelling errors directly.

+### Style

-We use [markdownlint](https://github.com/mivok/markdownlint) to check the files have a consistent style as part of a CI process.
+We use [markdownlint](https://github.com/mivok/markdownlint) to check the files have a consistent style as part of our CI process.
+We suggest having a quick look at the [rules](https://github.com/mivok/markdownlint/blob/master/docs/RULES.md) before you start.
 We check contributions using `mdl --style md_style.rb $PWD`.
 We recommend you install this and run it before requesting feedback.

 ## When you're finished

 Make sure everything is pushed, then add the **ready for review** label to the PR and ensure you are assigned.
-If you have access to it announce your PR in our [Slack](https://defra-digital.slack.com/) [#dst-guides](https://defra-digital.slack.com/messages/dst-guides/) channel.

-If you don't add a comment mentioning either **@cruikshanks** or **@bensagar-ea**.
+Announce your PR in the [#development](https://defra-digital.slack.com/messages/development/) channel in **Slack**.

 ## Getting feedback